 With improving search engines, personal curation is better.
 But for more unique images, you may result to photo filters, retouching, and compositing.

 Photo filters are easiest, since they apply an effect like sepia, blur, or high contrast vibrance to an entire image.
 With photo editing, you can replace specific colors or alter expressions.
 Compositing uses advanced photo editing with silhouetting to combine multiple photos into one image.

 By replacing the background, compositing can result in a truly unique image.
 Color cast and lighting angle are two challenges of compositing.
 Closely examine photos to determine direction of lighting.
 It may be necessary to flip an image to match.
 Other times, lights may come from multiple angles.

 Photoshop Neural Filters help to make composites more natural.
 Depth Blur can soften backgrounds with a bokeh effect.
 Smart Portrait has aging options and can alter facial expressions.
 Harmonization fixes color cast anomalies by applying colors from one layer (background) to another layer (foreground).
 Output results to a new layer.

 Masking and other Photoshop tools may be necessary to complete your project.
 You may prefer crisp details, but they increase image size.
 Selectively blur non-essential photo areas.
 Gaussian Blur and Tilt-Shift Blur are useful for this.

 Tight cropping also allows you to focus on the action or subject expression you require.
-As you can see, image composting can produce images that reflect individual your needs.
+As you can see, image compositing can produce images that reflect your individual needs.